Frequently Asked Questions about Digital Meters

 Guthrie County REC is investing in new, digital meters to improve the efficiency and reliability of our electric system.
 Many members have asked questions about these new meters and how they work.
 Here are the most common questions we have received -- and answers:

-April through June.
+April through October.

 Yes, for a few minutes.
 You will need to reset electronic clocks and other devices.